 He was not the homeowner so the electrical, Plumbing, and HVAC work was done illegality not to mention RONG.
 Oh, and the tile work was done RONG too.
 Perhaps it is premature to judge a half-baked cake but this is just stupid.

 The construction adhesive did not attach to the tiles and the wrong spacers were used.
 Is that why they are falling off?
 DUH.
 Waterproofing, No must have stopped the YouTube video a little prematurely.
 There is no better advertisement to never buy a flipped home.

 NO! the price she paid was cheap.
 The work she got was shabby and needs to be torn out and investigated.
 He likely did not do the electrical right behind the walls, the flooring is terrible, the plumbing and the HVAC are not done correctly and the tile work is not acceptable.
 She will have to pay to get it fixed.
 Bottom line she is paying for it twice.

 Not fun when you went deep into your reserves to get the work done in the first place.
 Sadly I am not Mike Holmes.
 I do not have a budget and sponsors to help her out of this pickle.

 Here is another fine example of an electrical good idea gone bad.
 Why he heck would you run your electrical Romex around the room then up through the wall for an outlet?
 This is why houses burn down and why people should not play with electricity who do not know what they are doing.

 Here is a Flood Looking for a Place to Happen

 The polyethylene is bad enough because it is prone to spontaneously erupt but pierce it with a crimping saddle valve for the refrigerator water line is very foolish.
-Ideally all of this should be removed and replaced with PEX and a real ball valve should be added to feed the refrigerator.
-IMHO these saddle valves should be outlawed.
+Ideally, all of this should be removed and replaced with PEX and a real ball valve should be added to feed the refrigerator.
+IMHO saddle valves should be outlawed.

 Saddle valve in polybutylene